Byron-Mo/Recess/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Review and Location Model, and JSON API (1.5 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+Phase 1 will be implementing user signup and authentication using BCrypt.
+User Log In and Sign Up pages will be created with React Route, thus preventing the pages from redirecting when alternating from one another.
+Set up JSON API for reviews and locations.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Review form, User Reviews index, Reviews CRUD (1.5 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+Phase 2 adds a form allowing users to create a review.
+A Reviews 'Index' will be nested under the user's show page and React views will be created for the Reviews' 'IndexItem' and 'ItemDetail'.
+These reviews are queried from the user.
+Update and Destroy handlers will also be provided in the 'IndexItem' or 'ItemDetail'.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Incorporate Flux in Locations page (1.5 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Each location's show page will contain user reviews associated with that location.
+Reviews will be queried from the location and implemented using the React view structure.
+Look into styling Locations show page and consider implementing infinite scroll displaying user reviews.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Next Vacation Preference Form (1.5 days)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+Phase 4 will be focused on creating an interactive form allowing the user to select preferences for his/her next vacation.
+Using Google's Map API, React, and Flux, render a map that allows user to select a region of the world.
+Add options for user to select type of activity and price

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Recommendations and beginnings of User Home Page (3 days)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Query for recommended locations based off of user's preferences.
+Recommendations will be dependent on region, activity, review ratings, and price, in descending order of importance.
+Use Google's Map API and render a map that allows user to place markers indicating places he/she has been to or want to go.
+Markers will be differentiated by color.
+Add buttons that allow users to go to vacation preference form and add review form.
+Add Search form that auto suggests when a user searches for a location.

 [Details][phase-five]

+### Phase 6: User Home Page and Home Page (2 days)

+Finish styling landing page and Create Home Page.
+Goal is to make a more modern looking page similar to the likes of TaskRabbit and Mint.
+Focus on styling various parts of the site and incorporate CSS transitions to make the client experience more interactive.

+[Details][phase-six]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 7: Seed locations and reviews data (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Phase 7 will be seed the database with vacation destinations and some user reviews.

 ### Bonus Features (TBD)
-- [ ] Prettify transitions
+- [ ] Rate user reviews
-- [ ] Use javascript library for cleaner tag selection
+- [ ] Allow users to upload images in reviews
-- [ ] Changelogs for Notes
+- [ ] PM other users
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Add pages that show top locations for their respective Activity type
-- [ ] Multiple sessions

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md
+[phase-six]: ./docs/phases/phase6.md